Y0Coss/docs-fork/pages/web_cloud/domains/glue_registry/guide.en-sg.md

 > You will need to wait between 4 and 24 hours for the changes in your DNS zone to propagate across the entire DNS network.
 >

-To get a better understanding of this last step, let’s take a look at our example: The domain name *domain.tld* and its DNS zone in "text” mode, visible in the image above.
+To get a better understanding of this step, let’s take a look at our example: The domain name *domain.tld* and its DNS zone in "text” mode, visible in the image above.

 The following elements are observed: